joelcorey/awesomemiddleware/README.md

 Run "php index.php" in command prompt.

 DO NOT import yet, still needs verification and testing.

+When testing, it is temporarily necessary to delete the "import.awesome" file each time you run.